-All staff have seen and understand the Stockport Levels of Need document and know how to pass on any concerns no matter how 'small or low level' they seem.
+All staff have seen and understand

+Stockport's-multi-agency-response-to-need-guidance-document and know how to pass on any concerns no matter how 'small or low level' they seem.
 In accordance with local and national guidance all staff receive regular training and updates to help them identify when a child is vulnerable.
-We ensure that the most appropriate referrals are made in a timely manner.
+We ensure appropriate referrals are made in a timely manner.
 We seek to work in a transparent way with our families and where appropriate will share our concerns directly with parents and indicate possible routes of support.
 We actively support multi-agency approaches when supporting children and families.
 We do this based on an awareness that early help and intervention can prevent future escalation of any presenting issues.
 We aim to provide information from the child's point of view in the context of their lived experience as evidenced by observations or information provided.
 Where staff have concerns, they will always alert the DSL.

-In school/college we have staff that are trained and can support colleagues to identify and respond to:
+In school we have staff that are trained and can support colleagues to identify and respond to:

 - Neglect

 - Drug/substance/alcohol misuse (both pupil and parent)

 - Child sexual exploitation / trafficked children

 - Children missing education

 - Domestic abuse

+- Peer relationship abuse

+- Child-on-child

 - Children at risk of radicalisation

 - Emotional wellbeing & mental health

+- Online grooming

 - Inappropriate behaviour of staff towards children

+- Self-Harm

 - Bullying in its various forms

 - Discrimination in its various forms

+- Female Genital Mutilation

+- Forced Marriage

 - Young carers

 - The potential additional needs of some learners such as- Children Looked After (CLA), children who are care experienced, those who have Special Educational Needs or Disabilities (SEND) and children whose families are seeking asylum.

 - How an Education Health Care (EHC) plan links with other safeguarding processes

+- Young Carers

 The DSL and their deputy is/are member(s) of the school senior leadership team.
 In line with local and national guidance they receive regular training and updates to equip them with the skills and knowledge to deliver in this role.
-A DSL is always available to offer advice and support to school staff when school/college is open including before and after school activity or for trips and visits.
+A DSL is always available to offer advice and support to school/college staff when school is open including before and after school activity or for trips and visits.

 School staff contribute to assessments and actively support multi- agency planning for children.
 Staff understand the Stockport Early Help Assessment (EHA) and Intervention model and make decisions based on a child's development needs, parenting capacity and family & environmental factors to support referrals.
-We use the Stockport Levels of Need document to inform our decision making.